spences10/mcp-wsl-exec/README.md

 # mcp-wsl-exec

-A Model Context Protocol (MCP) server for executing commands in Windows Subsystem for Linux (WSL) environments.
-This server provides secure command execution with built-in safety features and validation.
+A Model Context Protocol (MCP) server for **Windows + Claude Desktop users** to interact with Windows Subsystem for Linux (WSL).
+Provides both read-only information gathering and secure command execution capabilities.

 <a href="https://glama.ai/mcp/servers/wv6df94kb8">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/wv6df94kb8/badge" />
 </a>

+## ⚠️ Important: Who Should Use This?

+**✅ You SHOULD use this if:**
+- You're using **Claude Desktop on Windows**
+- You need to interact with your WSL environment
+- You want to provide WSL context to Claude (system info, processes, files, etc.)

+**❌ You DON'T need this if:**
+- You're using **Claude Code** (it has native bash access)
+- You're on Linux/macOS (use native tools instead)
+- You only need Windows PowerShell/CMD (use a different MCP server)

 ## Features

+### 📊 Information Gathering (Read-Only)
+- 🖥️ Get system information (OS, kernel, hostname)
+- 📁 Browse directory contents
+- 💾 Check disk usage
+- ⚙️ List environment variables
+- 🔄 Monitor running processes

+### 🔧 Command Execution (With Safety)
 - 🔒 Secure command execution in WSL environments
 - ⚡ Built-in safety features:
   - Dangerous command detection